cvmfs/cvmfsexec/README.md

 repositories from within the command with `$CVMFSUMOUNT repository.name`.

-If you invoke additional processes within the original process that are not trustworthy, such as a user payload that is invoked with singularity --contain, then close the $CVMFSEXEC_CMDFD file descriptor for those processes.
-This can be done in bash with `{CVMFSEXEC_CMDFD}>&-`.
+If you invoke additional processes within the original process that are not trustworthy, such as user payloads that are invoked with singularity --contain, then close the $CVMFSEXEC_CMDFD file descriptor for those processes.
+This can be done in bash with `exec {CVMFSEXEC_CMDFD}>&-`.

 ## Better operation on kernels >= 4.18